Slowburn-Movies/slowburn-movies.github.io/_posts/2026-02-25-puffy-chair-20th-anniversary-q-and-a.md

     <p><strong>Mark:</strong> Yeah, maybe ever!
 But, he saw something in there and programmed us in Sundance.</p>
     <p>So, I guess that's my long way of saying, that short film created a new methodology for us, which was, stumbling into the art, trusting our instincts and going with the improvisation and, and trying to build something that was in front of us.</p>
     <p>The chase of that, all led us to this, <cite>The Puffy Chair</cite>.
 It was seven of us, cast and crew total.
 The van was the production vehicle, and also the picture vehicle.</p>
-    <p>I was a musician, so I had that van at the time, I mean, and we just we built this $10,000 movie around what I—what we—love to call the the “available materials school of filmmaking”.</p>
+    <p>I was a musician, so I had that van at the time, I mean, and we just we built this $10,000 movie around what I—what we—love to call the the “<em>available materials school of filmmaking</em>”.</p>
     <p>For the film, we found two identical chairs for 500 bucks, and we can light one of those sons of bitches on fire.</p>
     <p><strong>Katie:</strong> That chair was <em>not</em> flammable!</p>
     <p><strong>Mark:</strong> No, it was not!
 Yeah.
 They really, they knew we were for them.</p>